raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 it may have future requests to send to that server.

-The purpose of the idle timeout is for the server to balance its trade off between the costs of setting up new connections and the costs of maintaining idle connections.
+The purpose of the idle timeout is for the server to balance its trade off between the costs of setting up new sessions and the costs of maintaining idle sessions.
 A server with abundant session capacity can offer a high idle timeout, to permit clients to keep a speculative session open for a long time, to save the cost of establishing a new session for future communications with that server.
-A server with scarse memory resources can offer a low idle timeout, to cause clients to promptly close sessions whenever they have no outstanding operations with that server, and then create a new session later when needed.
+A server with scarce memory resources can offer a low idle timeout, to cause clients to promptly close sessions whenever they have no outstanding operations with that server, and then create a new session later when needed.